wasserstadtspindlersfeld/home/contacts/contacts.md

 # Contacts

-## Bock Hausverwaltung
+## Bock Hausservice

-General Hausverwaltung company, that is responsible for most of the apartments in the building.
+General Hausservice company, that is responsible for most of the apartments in the building.

 Typical topics:
 - Problems with keys (lost, stolen)